Updated: Sep 16

 That Revelation would be as relevant to those early first-century believers, as it would be to us here in the 21st-century (and all in between).

 Every generation would find meaning and relevance in the messages Christ gave to those seven churches.
 We here in the 21st-century, have the luxury of looking back and seeing how all these have unfolded historically.
 And history very much coincides with this idea of stages of the church.
 We know historically that the apostle John was the last apostle still living (being in his 80s or 90s) when he received the Revelation in 95AD.
 Church tradition holds that he left Jerusalem for Asia Minor around the early to mid-60s.
-He then became the bishop over a number of churches in that area.
+He then became the bishop of a number of churches in that area.
 It was at this point, (after Domitian becomes emperor) that Domitian attempted to have John executed.
 However, John was neither harmed nor died in the process, therefore, Domitian had him exiled.

 The church father Tertullian records the story of John being immersed in boiling oil and emerging unscathed.
 It was at Rome, Tertullian writes, that “the Apostle John was first plunged, unhurt, into boiling oil, and thence remitted to his island-exile” on Patmos (ANF, vol. 3, Prescription Against Heretics 36)